KastenTaco/zmk-config-sofle-sean/README.md

 * RGB Next/Previous Animation:
   * To select the next RBT animation, enter the 'raised' layer and press the top right key on the right keyboard half (above backspace).
-  * To select the next RBT animation,, enter the 'raised' layer and press 'Backspace'.
+  * To select the next RBT animation, enter the 'raised' layer and press 'Backspace'.

 ## Bluetooth Pairing
 The keyboard supports up to 5 devices.
 Bluetooth configuration is available in the 'raised' layer.

 * Pair device:
   * To pair a device enter the 'raised' layers, and select an unused Bluetooth Profile.
-Profiles 0 through 4 are available on the '1','2','3','4', and '5' respectively.
+Profiles 0 through 4 are available on the '1', '2', '3', '4', and '5' respectively.

 * Connect to paired device:
   * If at least one profile is paired, you can connect to the device by entering the 'raised' layer and selecting the corresponding Profile.
-Profiles 0 through 4 are available on the '1','2','3','4', and '5' respectively.
+Profiles 0 through 4 are available on the '1', '2', '3', '4', and '5' respectively.

 * Delete paired devices:
-  * To delete all bluetooth profiles enter the 'raised' layer and press the '`'-key.
+  * To delete all Bluetooth profiles enter the 'raised' layer and press the '`'-key.

 * Optional - Bluetooth Security:
-  * The bluetooth connection is encrypted, however with the current configuration of the keyboard, the initial handshake when pairing is unencrypted.
+  * The Bluetooth connection is encrypted, however, with the current configuration of the keyboard, the initial handshake when pairing is unencrypted.
 If the pairing handshake is captured, it can be used to decrypt all further communication.
-If you like, I can add a passcode entry to your pairing process in order to encrypt the pairing process.
-This adds an additional step for pairing, but increases security.
+If you like, I can add a passcode entry to your pairing process to encrypt the pairing process.
+This adds a step for pairing but increases security.

 ## Firmware
-The firmware can be found and downloaded form the Actions Tab.
+The firmware can be found and downloaded from the Actions Tab.
 It will be created automatically whenever any changes are made to this configuration.
-Unzip the 'firmware' file and you will find one file for the left board, and one for the right board.
+Unzip the 'firmware' file and you will find one file for the left board and one for the right board.

 To flash the firmware, you will need to put the controller into bootloader mode.
 To do so, connect it to your computer via USB-C, then quickly press the small 'reset' button twice.
-The controller will then show up as removable device.
+The controller will then show up as a removable device.
 Drag and drop the corresponding firmware file onto the controller.
-It is possible that you will see an error message as it is copied, ignore the message, the new firmware has been successfully installed.
+You may see an error message as it is copied, ignore the message, the new firmware has been successfully installed.
 Make sure to flash both halves of the keyboard.

 ______________________________________________________________________________________________